henrikfroehling/Trakt.NET/docs/docs/utilities/postbuilder.md

 // NOTE: This call needs a valid authorization, which is not set in this example.
 TraktResponse<ITraktSyncFavoritesPostResponse> response = await client.Sync.AddFavoriteItemsAsync(favoritesPost);
 ```

+An overview of all post builders can be found in the [references section](../references/requestparameters.md#post-objects-post-builder).